dubuntu13/openforti-vpn-client/README.md

 #######################
 Provide requirements:

-1. Change the variable of the config file for and put your config VPN
+<1.
+Change the variable of the config file for and put your config VPN>
 > ./config:
 ```
 host = <VPN SERVER>